A7med-Amin/football-champions-predictor-by-season/README.md

 - **Summarizing Categories:** Examine the frequency of championships won by different teams or leagues over the seasons.

 ### 3. Model Development and Selection
-Experiment with several machine learning algorithms to find the most effective approach for predicting season champions.
-This includes classification models like Logistic Regression and Random Forests, ensemble methods, and possibly neural networks.
+Experiment with machine learning algorithm to find the most effective approach for predicting season champions.
+The chosen classification model is Logistic Regression.

 ### 4. Validation and Testing
 Employ a rigorous validation strategy, including cross-validation and holdout testing, to assess the generalizability of our models.